-Band Demonstration of knowledge and understanding of therapeutic tasks and interventions when supporting the therapy team practice/standard approaches, agreed ways of working and teamwork when supporting the Use of equipment, kit and devices and/or materials and/or resources when supporting the therapy team with therapeutic tasks and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 3 3 The student demonstrates good knowledge and understanding of the delegated therapeutic tasks or interventions, that is largely sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of therapeutic tasks and interventions when supporting the therapy team practi agree teamv therap cation of best ce/standard approaches, d ways of working and vork when supporting the by team with therapeutic and interventions enting data and/or mation when supporting the py team with therapeutic Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 3 3 The student demonstrates good knowledge and understanding of the delegated therapeutic tasks or interventions, that is largely sustained throughout the student's practice.
 The student applies knowledge of the therapy support role effectively when supporting the therapy team with therapeutic tasks and interventions.
 3 The student demonstrates an effective application of the delegated therapeutic tasks or interventions that is usually in line with best practice techniques, that generally enables individuals to meet optimum potential in relation to either or both physical and mental wellbeing.
 The student's ability to follow standard approaches to manage, rehabilitate or maximise an individual's function is good and usually within the scope of their role and responsibilities.
 3 The student demonstrates a proficient use of equipment, kit and devices and/or materials and/or resources effectively, which are usually applied with accuracy and precision.
-Where appropriate, the student monitors and maintains equipment, kit and devices and/or materials and/or resources in an effective way.
-The student records, uses and/or presents data and/or information in an effective and mostly clear way when supporting the therapy team with therapeutic tasks and interventions.
+Where appropriate, the student monitors and maintains equipment, kit and devices and/or materials and/or resources in an effective way. - The student records, uses and/or presents data and/or information in an effective and mostly clear way when supporting the therapy team with therapeutic tasks and interventions.
 The student demonstrates a good ability to organise information to ensure clear guidelines of requirements of the therapeutic task, in a way that is usually in line with care plans and progression.

-Band understanding of therapeutic tasks and interventions when supporting the therapy team practi agree teamy therag practice/standard approaches, agreed ways of working and teamwork when supporting the of equipment, kit and es and/or materials and/or urces when supporting the py team with therapeutic and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor The student demonstrates a good level of respect for the particular share functions of allied health professionals by being effective at working collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate 2 2 The student demonstrates satisfactory knowledge and understanding of the delegated therapeutic tasks or interventions, that is partially sustained throughout the student's practice.
-The student applies knowledge of the therapy support role reasonably effectively when supporting the therapy team with therapeutic tasks and 2 The student demonstrates reasonably effective application of the delegated therapeutic tasks or interventions that is sometimes in line with best practice techniques, that partially enables individuals to meet optimum potential in relation to either or both physical and mental wellbeing.
-The student demonstrates a sufficient use of equipment, kit and devices and/or materials and/or resources, which are sometimes applied with accuracy and precision.
+Band Demonstration of knowledge and understanding of therapeutic tasks and interventions when supporting the therapy team cation of best ce/standard approaches, d ways of working and vork when supporting the by team with therapeutic and interventions devic resou thera e of equipment, kit and vices and/or materials and/or sources when supporting the erapy team with therapeutic sks and interventions Recording, using and/or presenting data and/or information when supporting the therapy team with therapeutic tasks and interventions Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor The student demonstrates a good level of respect for the particular share functions of allied health professionals by being effective at working collaboratively when supporting the therapy team with therapeutic tasks and interventions, as appropriate 2 2 The student demonstrates satisfactory knowledge and understanding of the delegated therapeutic tasks or interventions, that is partially sustained throughout the student's practice.
+The student applies knowledge of the therapy support role reasonably effectively when supporting the therapy team with 2 The student demonstrates reasonably effective application of the delegated therapeutic tasks or interventions that is sometimes in line with best practice techniques, that partially enables individuals to meet optimum potential in relation to either or both physical and mental wellbeing.
+2 The student demonstrates a sufficient use of equipment, kit and devices and/or materials and/or resources, which are sometimes applied with accuracy and precision.
 Where appropriate, the student monitors and maintains equipment, kit and devices and/or materials and/or resources in a reasonably effective way.
 2 The student records, uses and/or presents data and/or information in a reasonably effective and partially clear way when supporting the therapy team with therapeutic tasks and interventions.
-The student demonstrates a satisfactory ability to organise information to ensure clear guidelines of requirements of the therapeutic task, in a way that is sometimes in line with
+The student demonstrates a satisfactory ability to organise information to ensure clear guidelines of requirements of the therapeutic task, in a way that